fatshotty/appjs-routers-example/README.md

 ## Integrated frameworks

 * express (only 2.5.11 will be supported by this example.
-If you want to use express 3.0 you can follow the example code here: http://pastie.org/5141952)
+If you want to use express 3.0 see `express-appjs-3.js`)
 * flatiron
 * browserver-router
 * simple-routing